M0JXD/textadept-discord-rpc/README.md

 I have set the assets to have the same names as Textadept's lexers, the icons are from the VSCord project.
 See here for a clearer explanation: https://stackoverflow.com/questions/64417184/how-does-pypresence-work-where-do-i-get-the-image-key

-Your normal Discord account qualifies as a developer account.
 I have made a Discord Developer Team for this (and possibly future) Discord projects.
 If you would like to be added for direct access to the application_id or adjusting the assets please open an issue with the required Discord details so I can add you.
 In the spirit of of being open when asking you to share such information, my Discord username is (unsurprisingly) m0jxd.

 ## Thanks

 - The icons are from the VSCord project.
-Thank you!
 - Mitchell for Textadept

 ## TODO

 - Code cleanup, more/improved features
 - Add LDoc and unit tests to align this module quality wise to Textadept's official ones
-- Setup Github Actions build
+- Setup GitHub Actions build